Get up to 4 Free Quotes!

-Basement floors are notorious for becoming damp, and moisture will ruin a floor unless necessary precautions are taken.
-If you do take those precautions though, you can put down many types of flooring, including vinyl, ceramic tile, engineered hardwoods, laminates, or carpet.
-Flooring experts generally recommend against installing traditional strip or plank hardwoods below grade.
+Basement floors are notorious for becoming damp.
+Sadly, moisture will ruin a floor unless necessary precautions are taken.
+If you do take those precautions, you may end up installing multiple flooring options and spending thousands of dollars.

-Laminate: Laminate floors, which may be tongue and groove or snap-together, are "floating" floors and not attached to the subfloor.
+Laminate floors, which may be tongue and groove or snap-together, are "floating" floors and not attached to the subfloor.
 If the concrete subfloor is always dry, however, laminate floors can be placed directly on the slab.
 This is a possible basement flooring project you can DIY.
 Keep in mind, the average cost of laminate flooring is $1/sf to $5/sf.

 Many homeowners are hesitant to using carpet in the basement, due to moisture concerns.
 However, adding carpet to your basement can really warm up a chilly space.
-Carpet can be laid in the same manner as woods.
+Carpet can be laid in the same manner as wood.
 It’s important to put down padding as well to protect it from any kind of mold or mildew buildup from moisture, as well as to help with the concrete beneath.

 Vinyl is a beautiful and convenient flooring choice for any basement.
 For vinyl tile, skip the 15-pound felt and apply mastic directly to the plywood.
 A thicker grade is a good idea if the concrete is uneven, to keep people walking on the surface from feeling the bumps beneath the tiling.
 Vinyl plank flooring, which appears wood-like, is another option that makes for easy installation and repair when needed.